 The Trinity, and trinitarian love much like that which characterizes communal life at Luz de Esperanza, returns us to God’s active love – a love that is creating, redeeming and sanctifying.
 It reminds us that we do not have to go it alone, that immersion into love re-creates and redeems us by pulling us back to whose we are, who we are, and our call to holiness.

 The Trinity provides assurance that we are always connected to profound intimate love.
 When the world would have us believe otherwise, faith helps us to discover the Spirit of Truth stirring within us until we know that love, compassion and mercy are at the core of each of us.

 We learn something akin to the South African principle ubuntu, which roughly translates to “I cannot be me without you; our lives, destinies are inextricably bound together.”
 Indeed, like the young men discovering new life in Luz de Esperanza, when we encounter the fullness of God through the love of another, we realize the healing power of mercy and discover the capacity to be fully what God created each of us to be.
 And, like Sr. Doris, we, too, are then guided to a deeper truth of finding our delight in God and each other.

 Like this tiny Bolivian community and so many people of good news throughout the world, whenever we choose to see beneath the surface of brokenness, we, too, foster joy, sustain life, and demonstrate through such witness that there are no limits, no excuses, no darkness that cannot be overcome.
 Such is the hope that will never disappoint.

-This is the reflection for Trinity Sunday, June 16, 2019, for Maryknoll Office for Global Concerns.
+This is the scripture reflection for Trinity Sunday, June 16, 2019, for Maryknoll Office for Global Concerns.